Freight transport in JNR

 non-electric locomotive, there were no other choice except for a gas

-turbine.
-Speed up project for conventional lines In 1960s, a train's speed in Japanese
+In 1960s, a train's speed in Japanese

 conventional lines was gradually increased and reduced journy time.
 In